 Mobilizing the frontline to protect patient health information

-Cyberattacks on large healthcare organizations and health authorities across Canada continue to make news in 2019, proving that even an extensive security infrastructure cannot always prevent a cyberattack.
+Cyberattacks on large healthcare organizations and health authorities across Canada continue to make mainstream news, proving that even an extensive security infrastructure cannot always prevent a cyberattack.
 In October of this year, hackers crippled the computer systems of three Ontario hospitals, likely through malware that penetrated the systems when an employee opened an infected email attachment.
 While technical safeguards are important, even the best anti-virus software and firewalls are not enough to effectively safeguard a practice against increasingly sophisticated attacks that bypass these safequards by exploiting human vulnerability.
 Cybercriminals will target individuals with the knowledge that simple, daily tasks can make a system vulnerable.

 This human factor and the value of patient health information to cyber-criminals – a medical record can sell for up to $1000 on the dark web – is why small- and medium-sized clinics share many of the same vulnerabilities as large organizations.
 This reality means that the frontline staff is as critical to protecting patient safety in the virtual environment as it is in clinical practice.
 A comprehensive cybersecurity education and awareness program is crucial to help protect physicians, clinics, and patients from a breach.